edvargas/study/aws/awsStudy.md

 - AWS - VPN CloudHub
     - Provide secure communication between multiples sites, if you have multiple VPN connections
-    - Low-cost hub-and-spoe model for primary or secondary network connectivity between different localtions (VPN only)
+    - Low-cost hub-and-spoke model for primary or secondary network connectivity between different localtions (VPN only)
     - IT's a VPN connection so it goes over the public Internet
     - To set it up, connect multiple VPN connections on the same VGW, setup dynamic routing and configure route tables
     ![VPN CloudHub](resources/img165.png)